MartaAndronic/NeuraLUT/README.md

 ## 📚 Citation

-If NeuraLUT contributes to your research or FPGA design, please cite our paper:
+#### If this repo contributes to your research or FPGA design, please cite our NeuraLUT paper:

 ```bibtex
 @inproceedings{andronic2024neuralut,